eduquiroz22/simulation_method_catalogs/README.md

 ![Simulation Results](simulation_catalog_250.png)

-**Figure 1**: Number of expected false coincidences as a function of search distance for catalog-based crossmatching methods.
+Number of expected false coincidences as a function of search distance for catalog-based crossmatching methods.

+## Documentation
+For a detailed description of the work and methodology, please refer to the [here](https://drive.google.com/file/d/17RDFwJezf33d-4lM3-IKvSbjLMT-K5Kn/view?usp=sharing).